Explain

 | ^ |

-Border node only when traffic leaves the fabricThe clean version
+Border node only when traffic leaves the fabricThe packet story

 A user plugs into a fabric edge.
-The edge learns the endpoint and registers its location.
-Another edge can find that endpoint through the control plane.
-Traffic crosses the fabric in VXLAN.
-Policy follows the endpoint because the policy is tied to identity, not just the access switch port.
+The edge learns the endpoint and registers its location with the control plane node.
+Another edge asks the control plane node where the endpoint lives.
+Traffic crosses the fabric inside Virtual Extensible LAN (VXLAN).
+Policy follows the endpoint because the policy binds to identity, not to a switch port.

 Recognition commands